-X-ray test that looks at the inside of the
+X-ray test.
+It looks at the inside of the

 fallopian tubes and the area around them.
 It often is

-done for women who are having a hard time becoming pregnant (infertile).
+done for women who are having a hard time getting pregnant (infertile).

-During a hysterosalpingogram, a dye (contrast material) is put through a thin tube that is put through the vagina and
+During the test, a dye (contrast material) is put through a thin tube.
+That tube is put through the vagina and

 into the uterus.
 Because the uterus and the fallopian tubes are hooked

 together, the dye will flow into the fallopian tubes.
 Pictures are taken using